Schools, agencies, systems For Reducing risks, Equality, Social development & Health

 As the partnership continues its work, the focus on access to schooling, attendance and educational attainment has increased and become central to our discussions.
 We also emphasize that school systems, need to address the needs of the whole child through a holistic core curriculum and broad educational goals.
 This salutogenic view of the child should also guide the delivery of health, social and other services, program funding, research grants and donor programs to enable practitioners/agencies to address specific issues holistically.
 Consequently, the FRESH partners often use the phrase "promoting educational success, health and development" and the multi-coloured icon to reflect the shared goals of many multi-component approaches such as health promoting schools, child-friendly schools, wash in schools, school-health & nutrition, community schools, safe schools, education in emergencies and many others.
 There is considerable research, experience, program evaluations and data from surveys documenting the effectiveness of these approaches and their topic-focused multi-intervention programs.

-The FRESH framework lists key components or "pillars" that are common to all of these approaches, These common components are:
+The FRESH framework lists key components or "pillars" that are common to all of these approaches, These common components are essential infrastructure for delivering all programs and policies.
+They include:

 The Framework positions the school as a hub within the community to serve students and families.
 However, outreach activities beyond the school to support parents, engage with community organizations are also important and a part of regional or national strategies.
 Research and experience has taught us that school-level initiatives or single-focus programs are insufficient and unsustainable without the full involvement of local/regional authorities, ministries and political leadership in several sectors.
 As well, long-term, capacity-building, systems-based, continuous improvement strategies and actions that are integrated within the core mandates, constraints and concerns of education systems are vitally important.